dustball62/Seplos3MQTT_include__PIB_PIC/README.md

 I run my code without DOCKER so I will not be updating any DOCKER parts.

-I could not have done this witout his initial work so thank to ferelarg.
+I could not have done this witout his initial work so thanks to ferelarg.

 Seplos3MQTT
 =============